lmaotrigine/heartbeat/book/src/troubleshooting.md

 The default port is `6060`.
 You should map this port to a host port (preferably the same one).
-If you still cannot access it from `localhost`, check `docker logs` or `docker compose logs` to verify that the server is listening where you expect it to, and that the configuration is laoded correctly.
+If you still cannot access it from `localhost`, check `docker logs` or `docker compose logs` to verify that the server is listening where you expect it to, and that the configuration is loaded correctly.

 ### Can't connect while not using Docker